Selborne: Museum and Field Studies Centre

 The Wakes has been converted into a museum, known as Gilbert White's house.
 This museum also contains the Oates Museum and family archive.
 This comprises an exhibition relating to the life of Captain Lawrence Oates, who died on Robert Falcon Scott's ill-fated expedition to Antarctica in the early 20th century, and Frank Oates, his uncle.
 Frank Oates was an explorer and naturalist, who mounted expeditions in the late 19th century into Central America and Africa.

 In 2002 the Gilbert White Field Studies Centre moved into new premises, a restored and extended 16th-century Hampshire barn, which had been moved from Weston Patrick near Basingstoke and re-erected in the parkland of Gilbert White's home.
 This was achieved with financial support from the Heritage Lottery Fund and Hampshire County Council.
 It was officially opened by Prince Charles on 10 July 2002.

 Selborne is still a good base for birdwatching, although White observed some species in the area which are no longer to be found.
 An example of a bird which disappeared is the great bustard, which became extinct in Britain in the 19th century but is now the subject of a reintroduction project.

 The Wakes was substantially refurbished and updated in 2003–04.
 The costs of £1.3m were covered by a combination of personal, institutional and charity grants amounting to 50% of the total, matched by a grant from the National Lottery Heritage Fund.
 It is open throughout the year, attracting an annual average of 30,000 visitors.
+The Museum and Field Study Centre is a registered charity.